Free Happy Hour Is Over (Sorry!)

 With the code identical, we sighed, "it must be the data".

-As alluded to, we use two tables for tracking usage.
-The usage table is effectively immutable: records are added to it and never modified.
+table is effectively immutable: records are added to it and never modified.
 If we receive more logs for a previous hour, we add additional records.
 It seemed unlikely that this table could be the cause of a problem.

 As we dug in to this bug we noticed that charges would match the account data on the day they were posted, but there would be a difference the next day.
-This turned out to be critically important and caused us to look more carefully at how we updated the values in sum_usage_daily.
+This turned out to be critically important and caused us to look more carefully at how we updated the values in sum_usage_daily

 Careful With Dates

-The processing of our log files can sometimes be delayed if we're having trouble getting data from the proxy due to maintenance, outages, etc. To compensate for log processing delays, when we update sum_usage_daily we actually update the sums for past two days rather than just the most recent 24 hours.
+we actually update the sums for past two days rather than just the most recent 24 hours.
 If we hadn't been updating a period greater than 24 hours, we may not have noticed that correct numbers were becoming incorrect during the updates.

-This was part of the WHERE clause on the query that updated the daily values:
+clause on the query that updated the daily values:

 timestamp > date_sub(date(NOW()), INTERVAL 2 DAY)

-timestamp is a MySQL TIMESTAMP that stores the sum for each hour that is parsed out of our logs.
-The values look like 2016-10-01 23:00:00 and 2016-10-02 00:00:00.
-At this point you may have spotted our problem: midnight on a day is not strictly greater than that day.
+is a MySQL TIMESTAMP that stores the sum for each hour that is parsed out of our logs.
+The values look like 2016-10-01 23:00:00

 Solution & Testing

-The solution here appears very simple: just change > to >= and you're done.
+and you're done.
 Indeed, that was the solution, but this is our billing code and there was understandably some hesitance about changing things on a whim.
 How could we prove that this change corrected our bug but didn't affect the data for other days?

-Our problem was that the sum for the oldest day in the WHERE clause was wrong.
+clause was wrong.
 So if we ran the query for 2 days, Monday would be 20GB and Tuesday 15GB, but if we ran the query for 3 days, Sunday would be 17GB, Monday 21GB, and Tuesday 15GB.
 The sum for Monday should have been the same both times as it was for Tuesday.

-With that in mind, we were able to ensure that the old update query did in fact cause the sums to be different and that adding the = caused the sums to remain consistent and correct.
+With that in mind, we were able to ensure that the old update query did in fact cause the sums to be different and that adding the =

 Having fixed the bug and ensured that the fix did fix it, all that was left was to come up with a catchy name…